ciudadanointeligente/write-it/README.md

     vagrant ssh

-Once you’re inside the virtual machine, run the web server with:
+Once you’re inside the virtual machine, you can load some fixtures with:

-    cd /vagrant
+    ./manage.py loaddata example_data.yaml

+Then run the development server with:

     ./manage.py runserver 0.0.0.0:8000

-And visit http://localhost:8000 on your host machine to use WriteIt.
+And visit http://127.0.0.1.xio.io:8000 on your host machine to use WriteIt.

 Manual Installation (without Vagrant)